neu-rah/lazy-docs/README.md

 ###usage###

 module only exports a setup function

 >require("lazy-docs")([*loader function*]);

 **where**

 *loader function* is optional (default to text load) is a function to parse the document from a string.

-This will return document loader function to load document defaulting to the given format loader
+This will return a document loader function to load documents defaulting to the given format loader.

-loader function expects 1 or two arguments:
+loader function expects one or two arguments:

 >require("lazy-docs")()(*filename*,[*loader function*])

 **where**

 *filename* is a file name string

 *loader function* is an optional alternative to the default

 The loader function will return a functional document.